sriramab/gamamanual/WikiOnly/OperatorsLZ.md

   *  **`with_precision`** (`point` , `int`) --->  `point`

 #### Result:
-Rounds off the value of left-hand operand to the precision given by the value of right-hand operand/nRounds off the ordinates of the left-hand point to the precision given by the value of right-hand operand
+Rounds off the value of left-hand operand to the precision given by the value of right-hand operand Rounds off the ordinates of the left-hand point to the precision given by the value of right-hand operand

 #### Examples:
 ```